MallardxGreen/11labs-to-AWS/README.md

 ## Interactive Guide

-A full step-by-step build guide is included as a web app:
+A full step-by-step build guide is included as a web app with CLI/Console tabs, diagrams, and copy buttons:

 ```bash
 cd podcast-tool/guide